2202930/CS220AU-DP-2022/README.md

 ## Log

 - 2022-10-21 updated to do list.
+- 2022-10-24 updated to do list.

 <br>

 ## TODO
--Write up notes from last week.

--Write them up in inbox, then condense them and put into permanant folder, and take out from inbox
+-  Condense notes from inbox and put them into permanant folder

 -Begin research on Existential Risks.